dentarg/auth0-blog/_posts/2017-02-02-an-introduction-to-ethereum-and-smart-contracts.markdown

 The response is identical to the `/new` endpoint.

 ### The Code
-The only interesting endpoint is the one that builds and broadcasts the transaction (`/message`).
+The most interesting endpoint is the one that builds and broadcasts the transaction (`/message`).
 We use the `bitcore-lib` and `bitcore-explorers` libraries to do this:

 ```javascript
 getUnspentUtxos(from).then(utxos => {